Viewdesic/viewScroller.js/README.md

 Look at these samples:
 (.mainbag - includes HTML scrolling views stucture)

-**space from the left window corner: 100px, width of mainbag = 100% window width - 100px **
+**space from the left window corner: 100px, width of mainbag = rest space of the window**

 ![example](/images/1.gif)
 ```javascript
 $('.mainbag').css({